Shelter Works vs. Metal SheltersSee How Shelter Works Fiberglass Shelters Compare to Aluminum

 Chemical resistance, lightweight, impact resistance, with no corrosion, no chipping paint, and no electrical conduction.

 Find out the difference between metal buildings and Shelter Works’ fiberglass buildings and why it might be a better choice for your next project.

-Shelter Works fiberglass equipment shelters are often considered alongside steel or aluminum buildings.
+Shelter Works fiberglass equipment shelters are often considered as an alternative to steel or aluminum equipment shelters.
 Which one is best for you?
 Let’s compare on all these factors.

 Metal buildings corrode, whereas Shelter Works fiberglass shelters do not.
 Chemical applications could be a problem for metal buildings, but Shelter Works fiberglass shelters are impervious to most chemicals.
 Metal buildings can deform under impact whereas Shelter Works fiberglass shelters will not.

 Thermal Insulation Properties